Integrative Decoding: Improve Factuality via Implicit Self-consistency: Introduction

 The degree of ``\emph{self-consistency}'' (SC), which measures the consistency level among LLMs' different outputs, has proven to be a useful indicator to address this issue \citep{wang2023self,shi2022codesc,chen2023usc,thirukovalluru2024asc,malon2024scdecoding,niels2024selfcontradict,manakul-etal-2023-selfcheckgpt}.
 It has been observed that statements consistently present across a range of sampled responses are more likely to be truthful, as opposed to those appearing sporadically or inconsistently across outputs.
 However, most SC-based methods for improving factuality impose strict constraints on the format of task output, largely limiting their applicability.
 Due to the difficulty in measuring consistency across responses, previous studies usually only consider tasks where they can easily define consistency as the exact matches between the answers parsed from the responses \citep{wang2023self, huang2023enhancing, shi2022codesc, li2022competition}, such as arithmetic problems and multiple choice question.
 This naturally leads us to ask: \emph{how can we further unlock the potential of self-consistency and repeated sampling in open-ended generation tasks}?

 One straightforward way is to concatenate all sampled responses in a prompt and directly instruct the LLM to select the most self-consistent one from them, as done in \citet{chen2023usc}.
 Nonetheless, such practice substantially increases the input length, posing excessive demands on the model's long-text processing capability.
-In another line of work, \citet{niels2024selfcontradict} treats each response as a collection of statements and iteratively prompts LLMs to compare pairs of facts across different responses to assess their consistency.
-This requires numerous iterations of LLM inference, particularly for longer outputs, leading to inefficiencies.
+Another line of research treats each response as a collection of statements and then assess the consistency level between each pair of statements through clustering \citep{thirukovalluru2024asc} or iterative LLM prompting \citep{niels2024selfcontradict, wang-etal-2024-FSC, wang-etal-2024-SE}.
+This requires numerous iterations of inference, particularly for longer outputs, leading to inefficiencies.
 Due to these issues, prior attempts to apply SC in open-ended tasks cannot generalize effectively to long-form generations and they struggle to scale up with an increasing number of sampled responses.

 In this paper, we present \emph{Integrative Decoding} (ID), a novel decoding strategy designed to improve factuality by implicitly incorporating self-consistency within its decoding objective.
 ID begins by repeated sampling.
 For each sampled response in the collection, ID constructs a new input by concatenating the response with the original prompt.
 Essentially, this input instructs the model to respond to the instruction again with reference to a previously sampled response.
 Then, ID processes these inputs concurrently for decoding, with the next token being selected by integrating all their predictions at each inference step.
 During this process, each input acts like a ``representative'' for the sampled response within it, voting for the tokens that are semantically consistent with the response it represents.
 ID effectively aggregates their votes and thereby achieves the optimal overall consistency across all sampled responses.
-Compared with existing approaches, ID has no constraints on the task format and does not rely on additional prompting to explicitly verify self-consistency (see Table \ref{tbl:overall_cmp} for detailed comparisons).
+Compared with existing approaches that utilize self-consistency to improve factuality on open-ended generation tasks, ID does not rely on additional prompting or chain-of-thought reasoning to explicitly verify consistency; moreover, it can achieve substantial improvement in factuality with relatively low inference latency and a slight burden on the model's long-text processing capabilities (see Table \ref{tbl:overall_cmp} for detailed comparisons).